Project / Conservation

 Securing the site

-The first challenge was to make the site safe and stabilise the ruin – the fire damaged structure and decaying stone was literally crumbing in the hand.
-With precarious structures all around, there was a significant risk to safety that needed to be balanced with the desire to retain as much historic fabric as
+The first step was to make the site safe and stabilise the ruin - a real challenge given the crumbling state of the fire-damaged structure and decaying stone.
+The precarious structures posed a significant risk to safety that needed to be balanced with the desire to retain as much historic fabric as possible.

 Revealing history

 We designed and detailed the sensitive structural interventions for the stabilisation of the ruin and the new build insertion.
 We used a full spectrum of established conservation materials and techniques, combined with a few new ones.
-The process gradually revealed the layers of history present in the building and also enabled salvage of a significant quantity of stonework from the castle for reuse.
+The process gradually revealed the layers of history present in the building and also enabled the salvation of a significant quantity of stonework for reuse.

-The unique challenges called on Mann Williams extensive understanding of historic structures to enable the modern insertions to fit seamlessly into the conserved ruin.
+The unique challenges called on our extensive understanding of historic structures to allow the modern insertions to fit seamlessly into the conserved ruin.

 Awards

 In 2013, the completed project was recognised with the RIBA Stirling Prize.
-Considered to be the UK’s most prestigious architecture award, it’s presented annually to the building that has made the greatest contribution to the evolution of architecture in the past year.
+Considered to be the UK’s most prestigious architecture award, it is presented annually to the building that has made the greatest contribution to the evolution of architecture in the past year.

 Other awards included an RICS Building Conservation Award.